Environmental issues in New York City: Air pollution

 Prior to the passage of the federal Clean Air Act of 1970 and other local and state regulations in the late 60s, New York City suffered severe smog, with several instances of major smog events like the 1966 New York City smog.

 High cancer risk from airborne chemicals

 According to the most recent U.S. Environmental Protection Agency (EPA) National-Scale Air Toxics Assessment study, residents of New York County, NY (Manhattan), have the third highest cancer risk caused by airborne chemicals of all counties in the United States (including the District of Columbia, Puerto Rico, and the Virgin Islands).
 Manhattan follows only Tippah County, Mississippi (highest risk), and Boyd County, Kentucky (second highest risk).
 Bronx and Kings Counties rank 8th and 9th out of the 3,223 counties and county-equivalents in the United States, while Queens County ranks 13th nationwide.

-The 2009 annual report of the American Lung Association ranks the New York City region as 22nd among the top 25 regions in the United States most affected by year-round particle pollution, and 17th of the top 25 most polluted cities.
+The 2024 annual report of the American Lung Association ranks the New York City region as 13th of the 25 most polluted cities by ozone.